ru4reel/WebSockets/README.md

 4. Select your tty port and your board.
 5. Make sure you select the correct memory size for your board.
 6. The ESP8266-01 is 512K, the ESP8266-12 is 1M
+7. Select compile and upload to your ESP8266 device.

 *Best wishes.*